-Please review the following safety tips from the Canadian Propane Gas Association (C.P.A.G.) as well as the Propane Education and Research Council (P.E.R.C.-US)
+Please review the following safety tips from the Propane Education and Research Council (PERC-US).

 - General Safety Rules

-- LEAVE THE AREA IMMEDIATELY!
-Get everyone out of the building or area where you suspect gas is leaking.
+- Leave the area immediately – Have everyone evacuated from the building or area where you suspect gas is leaking.

-- DO NOT RETURN TO THE BUILDING OR AREA until your local fire department and your Irving Energy technician determine that it is safe to do so.
+- Do not return to the building or area – Only return to the building or area when your local fire department and your Irving Energy technician determine that it is safe to do so.

-- GET YOUR SYSTEM CHECKED.
-Before you attempt to use any of your propane appliances, your propane retailer or a qualified service technician must check your entire system to ensure that it is leak-free.
+- Get your system checked – Before you attempt to use any of your propane appliances, Irving Energy must check your entire system to ensure that it is leak-free.

 Parents should make sure children know the rules too!
 Here are some simple rules for kids: